Queen of Heaven (antiquity): Astarte

-According to scholar Mark S. Smith, Astarte may be the Iron Age (after 1200 BC) incarnation of the Bronze Age (to 1200 BC) Asherah.

 Astarte was connected with fertility, sexuality, and war.
 Her symbols were the lion, the horse, the sphinx, the dove, and a star within a circle indicating the planet Venus.
 Pictorial representations often show her naked.
 Astarte was accepted by the Greeks under the name of Aphrodite.
 The island of Cyprus, one of Astarte's greatest faith centers, supplied the name Cypris as Aphrodite's most common byname.
-Asherah was worshipped in ancient Israel as the consort of El and in Judah as the consort of Yahweh and Queen of Heaven (the Hebrews baked small cakes for her festival):

 Hebrew Bible references

-The "Queen of Heaven" is mentioned in the Bible and has been associated with a number of different goddesses by different scholars, including: Anat, Astarte or Ishtar, Ashtoreth, or as a composite figure.

-The worship of a "Queen of Heaven" (מלכת השמים, Malkath haShamayim) is recorded in the Book of Jeremiah, in the context of the Prophet condemning such religious worship and it being the cause of God declaring that He would remove His people from the land.
+The "Queen of Heaven" is mentioned in the Bible and has been associated with different goddesses by different scholars, including: Anat, Astarte or Ishtar, Ashtoreth, or as a composite figure.
+The worship of a "Queen of Heaven" (מלכת השמים, Malkath haShamayim) is recorded in the Book of Jeremiah, in the context of the prophet condemning such religious worship and it being the cause of Yahweh declaring that he would remove his people from the land.